DaanDeMeyer/reproc/README.md

 - Format your changes with clang-format and run clang-tidy locally since it will run in CI as well.

-  If the `REPROC_FORMAT` CMake option is enabled, the reproc-format target is added that formats all reproc source files with clang-format.
+  If the `REPROC_CLANG_FORMAT` CMake option is enabled, the reproc-format target is added that formats all reproc source files with clang-format.

   Example usage: `cmake --build build --target reproc-format`

-  If the `REPROC_TIDY` CMake option is enabled, CMake will run clang-tidy on all reproc source files while building.
+  If the `REPROC_CLANG_TIDY` CMake option is enabled, CMake will run clang-tidy on all reproc source files while building.

   If CMake can't find clang-format or clang-tidy you can tell it where to look: